krissvv/react-better-html/README.md

 🔴 The library is not yet ready for use - development is actively in progress 🔴

+## Documentation

+You can fined the full documentation on the home page of the official [Docs](https://krissvv.github.io/react-better-html) website.

 ## Requirements

 -  [React](https://react.dev) version 19.0 or above.